São Paulo · Operators

 • Brazilian agri-food.
 Protein, pulp, ethanol, and food-processing operators in the JBS, Marfrig, Suzano, BRF, and Cosan cluster entering US enterprise channels.
 The US food buyer expects a US category and US distribution references before Brazilian scale enters the conversation.

 • Brazilian fintech.
 Operators adjacent to the Nubank, StoneCo, PagSeguro, and XP vanguard.
 The vanguard has crossed.
-The next layer of payments, lending, infrastructure, and embedded-finance firms still reads in the Portuguese register and needs a US category anchor before US enterprise procurement places them.
+The next layer of payments, lending, infrastructure, and embedded-finance firms still judges in the Portuguese register and needs a US category anchor before US enterprise procurement places them.

 • Brazilian energy.
 Oil-and-gas services, offshore engineering, and energy-transition operators adjacent to the Petrobras supply chain entering US energy procurement.
 The US energy buyer expects a US peer set and US compliance posture before the Brazilian operating history is relevant.

 • Brazilian retail and consumer goods.
 Operators in the Magazine Luiza, Lojas Renner, Natura, and adjacent consumer-goods cluster entering US enterprise distribution and US direct-to-consumer channels.
-The US retail and CPG reader needs a US category placement and US shelf or platform references first.
+The US retail and CPG buyer needs a US category placement and US shelf or platform references first.

 • Brazilian biotech and pharma.
 EMS, Eurofarma, Hypera, and Aché adjacencies entering US contract manufacturing, US specialty distribution, and US clinical channels.
 The home-market reputation does not register inside US clinical and procurement filters.